NALLAMOLU-CHAITANYA/Java_learning/material/dsa/topics_notes.md

 space conplexity tips:
 try to allocate the variables in the functions or loops bcz as soon as one iteration is over that old variables are deallocated.
 10^9 bytes = 1 GB

+## Recursion:

+Programming paradigm which solves any problem by solving smaller instances of the exact same problem

+Steps to achieve recursion:
+1. Assumption
+2.	main logic
+3.	base condition

+First form the recurrance relation (if terms are decreasing in each level) or recurrance tree (if terms are increasing in each level). -> we can derive the time complexity. ex : sum of n natural numbers  -> recurrance relation :  T(n)=1+T(n-1)

+Given a recurrance relation, you should say the time complexity -> ex in notes. (most important)

+books based on recursion: